 Spring Bourbon Cocktails

-Credit to Erskine Gwynne, an American writer based in Paris, for the creation of this perfect cocktail in the 1920s.
+Credit to Erskine Gwynne, an American writer based in Paris, for the creation of this perfect cocktail drink in the 1920s.
 When the completion of the redesign of Paris’s urban environment in the late 19th century, there appeared across the city huge, wide-open boulevards.
 For one of the first times in history, a city was designed to be experienced instead of simply lived in and used.
 The folks who took to leisurely strolling these new boulevards and open spaces were known as flâneurs or boulevardiers.
 They embraced a sort of fashionable urban exploration.

 Erskine founded a monthly magazine in Paris called Boulevardier, which was described as “The New Yorker for expatriate Americans in Paris.”
 Ever a society-man and flâneur himself, Erskine created a drink that embodied the feeling and energy of walking the open streets of a dynamic urban environment for no other reason than to do it.

 The original boulevardier recipe is made with bourbon.
 But most of those who have become a bartender today recommend rye because the spice creates a rounder flavor with the sweet vermouth.
 And rye boulevardiers are fantastic, no doubt.
 But around here we stick with Erskine’s original standardized recipe.

 Mix one up, and let the magic combination of sweet and bitter take you back to the bustling place of its birth.
 A place in a city that felt new, where wrought-iron balconies and the creative energy of the future flanked sunlit strolls.
 It is, hands down, the spring cocktail recipe that most feels like spring to us.